linni-cai-lc/Python-Practice/README.md

          preH = curH
    return res
 ```
+#### Note: Utilize Counter, which is a dictionary to store count int for each height, reduce the runtime, but with larger space, however, the space upper bound is still O(N)
 #### Assumption: N = the number of buildings
 #### Complexity: runtime = O(NlogN), space = O(N)